teymuri/scoript/adr/use-of-svg-libs.md

 svgpathtools' scaled() method has a bug which deforms shapes.
 It offers however good bbox support. svgelements has unreliable bbox functionality, but transformations seem to be more safe than in pathtools.
-Bypass: apply transformations in svgelements and pass the d() to pathtools to get bboxes when needed.

 <!---
 What is the change that we're proposing and/or doing?
 -->
 # Decision
+Use all of them to apply transformations in svgelements and pass the d() to pathtools to get bboxes whenever needed.

 <!---
 What becomes easier or more difficult to do because of this change?
 (Consequences)